 Automated Signal bots for cryptocurrency trading enable you to execute positions triggered by TradingView alerts or similar services, offering a streamlined approach to capitalizing on price movements with little to no manual intervention.
 By configuring your entry and exit preferences, the bot efficiently manages the entire process on your behalf.

-Create Signal Bot using a Form
+Create a Signal Bot using a Form

 Once the Signal bot settings window is open, you can begin customizing the settings to suit your specific requirements.